harmtemolder/shopify-google-tag-manager/README.md

 ### How to test

-I have used a free [Webhook Relay](https://webhookrelay.com/) account to temporarily add the `X-Gtm-Server-Preview` using the following transformation:
+I use a free [Webhook Relay](https://webhookrelay.com/) account to temporarily add the `X-Gtm-Server-Preview` using the following transformation:

 ```lua
 local shopifyTest = r.RequestHeader["X-Shopify-Test"]